Harm van den Berg

 Emergent Clocks(2023-2024)

-SoftwareEmergent Clocks was initially developed for the installation Invisibility of Colour to create an immersive soundscape, distributing audio samples across a wide rectangular grid of loudspeakers hidden behind a large white canvas.
+SoftwareEmergent Clocks was initially developed for the installation Invisibility of Colour to create an immersive soundscape by distributing audio samples across a wide rectangular grid of loudspeakers hidden behind a large white canvas.

-In collaboration with programmer Coen Konings, software was developed to autonomously generate a dynamic, ever-changing sound composition ecosystem, supporting up to 25 individual audio channels.
-This control system, referred to as an Emergent Clock, is an algorithm based on cellular automata and particle motion.
-Both the cellular automata clock and the particle system clock operate like mathematical petri dishes, cultivating and sustaining artificial life within a digital environment.
-These models consist of grids of cells that can adopt various states and spontaneously organize into complex patterns.
+In collaboration with programmer Coen Konings, software was developed to autonomously generate a dynamic and ever-changing sonic ecosystem, supporting up to 25 individual audio channels.
+This control system, referred to as an Emergent Clock, is based on cellular automata and particle motion.
+Both the cellular automata clock and the particle system clock function as mathematical petri dishes, cultivating and sustaining forms of artificial life within a digital environment.
+These systems consist of grids of cells capable of adopting different states and spontaneously organizing into complex patterns.

 The Longest Distance, 2018, 16-channel sound wall, 3.5 x 8m, AIR KiK, Kolderveen / AIR Kunstvereniging Diepenheim